AbhishekWorld2024/SpringBoot_Web/README.md

 # SpringBoot_Web
 <h1>**Spring Boot Web Application with Login and User-Specific Details Pages**</h1>
 This project is a Spring Boot web application with a simple login system that directs users to personalized detail pages based on their unique ID.
-The project demonstrates basic Spring MVC functionality with JSP for the view layer and includes conditional routing, handling login requests, and error handling.
+The project demonstrates basic Spring MVC functionality with JSP for the view layer and includes conditional routing, handling login requests, and error handling.<br><br>
-**
-Features**
+**Features**
 **Login Page:** The initial page where users can input their ID, email, and password.
 **Conditional Routing:**
 If the ID is valid, the user is redirected to their designated details page.